 - Student Conduct Committee

-- Any person or persons authorized by the Senior Student Affairs Officer to determine whether a student has violated the Student Code of Conduct and to recommend sanctions that may be imposed when a rules violation has been committed.
+- Any person or persons authorized by the Vice President of Student Affairs or designee to determine whether a student has violated the Student Code of Conduct and to recommend sanctions that may be imposed when a rules violation has been committed.
 The committee for a hearing will generally be comprised of a minimum of a Chair, one faculty member, one staff member.

 - Support Person